Data Protection Information

 46047 Oberhausen

-The corporate data protection officer at Fraunhofer can be reached at the above-mentioned address in Munich, c/o Data Protection Officer or at datenschutz@zv.fraunhofer.de.
+The data protection officer of Fraunhofer can be reached at the above address in Munich, for the attention of: Data Protection Officer or at datenschutz@zv.fraunhofer.de.
+You can contact our data protection officer directly at any time with questions regarding data protection law or your rights as a data subject.

 3. Personal Data Processing and Purposes of Data Processing